auth0/docs/articles/analytics/integrations/google-analytics/index.md

 ---
 # Google Analytics for Auth0

 This article explains how to install and configure the **Google Analytics for Auth0** integration.
-You can use this integration on your own page that is using Lock or you can use this on the hosted Lock pages.
-Additionally, you will find instructions on how to configure funnels and reports inside of Google Analytics to get the most out of this integration.
+You can use this integration on your own page that is using Lock or you can use this on the Universal Login page.

+You will find instructions on how to configure funnels and reports inside of Google Analytics to get the most out of this integration.

 <%= include('../_install', { name: "Google Analytics" }) %>